(Last updated on 1 April 2022)

-Entry eligibility: Vaccinated and non-vaccinated Hong Kong residents and non-residents who have stayed in Macau or China for 14 days consecutively may enter Hong Kong.
+- Entry eligibility: Regardless of vaccination status, Hong Kong residents and non-residents who have stayed in Macau or China for 14 days consecutively may enter Hong Kong.

 Rules for Taiwan

-Entry eligibility: Vaccinated or non-vaccinated Hong Kong residents and fully vaccinated non-residents who have stayed in Taiwan for 14 days consecutively may enter Hong Kong.
+- Entry eligibility: Hong Kong residents (regardless of vaccination status) and fully vaccinated non-residents who have stayed in Taiwan for 14 days consecutively may enter Hong Kong.